 - preventive care

-If you’re not receiving Social Security checks, you will need to enroll three months before your 65th birthday.
+If you’re not receiving Social Security checks, you’ll need to enroll three months before you turn 65.
 Medicare enrollment is handled through the Social Security Administration (SSA).
-You can apply at your local SSA office, online at www.ssa.gov, or by calling (800) 772-1213.
+You can apply at your local SSA office, online, or by calling 800-772-1213.

 Be sure to give yourself a three-month window before your birthday.
 This will help ensure your coverage begins when it should.